mendix/docs/content/howto/collaboration-requirements-management/translate-your-app-content.md

 	One of the locations of the text `Order` is an action button on the **Product_NewEdit** page.
 This was the button we added above whose purpose is to allow the end-user to order the product.

-4. Double-click on the **Action button …** object to confirm that this is the button we were planning to use to order the product.
+4. Double-click on the **Action button** object to confirm that this is the button we were planning to use to order the product.

 	![Order button on Product New Edit page](attachments/translate-your-app-content/product-new-edit-order.png)